Oli2406/Dynamic-Network-Visualization/README.md

 📅 **Year:** 2025

 ## 📄 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.